britorbs/consciousdb/docs/ARCHITECTURE.md

 ## Summary

-The sidecar layers deterministic linear-algebra smoothing atop ANN recall, then adaptively tunes the coherence vs. alignment trade-off using lightweight statistics and an optional bandit.
+The engine layers deterministic linear-algebra smoothing atop ANN recall, then adaptively tunes the coherence vs. alignment trade-off using lightweight statistics and an optional bandit.
 Observability (metrics + audit) and gating ensure bounded latency and debuggability while preserving data minimization.